-Safe Haven is seeking a Development Director.
+Safe Haven is seeking a full time Development Director.
 Interested applicants must apply using the employee application found below.
-This position will remain open until Friday, May 26, 2017.
+Application deadline is Friday, November 3, 2017.

 There are no internship opportunities at this time.

 All persons interested in applying for a current job or internship opening must complete an Employee Application.
 The Employee Application can be found here.

 Safe Haven Ministries has an organization commitment to the principles of diversity and inclusion.
 In that spirit, we welcome all qualified individuals without regard to race, religion, color, sex, ancestry, gender, gender identity, sexual orientation, age, military status, disability, national origin, medical condition, U.S. veteran/military status, pregnancy, or reasonable accommodation.

 Safe Haven Ministries supports women and children who are victims of domestic abuse.
 We embrace and celebrate the diversity of attributes that make them unique, whether age, disability, ethnicity, religious beliefs, family or marital statues, race, sexual orientation, U.S. veteran/military status, or socio-economic status.
 Our interactions demonstrate a firm commitment to inclusion, equity, and respect for every individual we have the privilege of serving.

 Safe Haven Ministries is intentional in our efforts to recruit and retain staff and board members who differ from one another as well as understand and value all dimensions of diversity.

 Working at Safe Haven